 - A different flight option

-Don’t forget to ask airline representatives about these entitlements if your plans change.
-They have to tell you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline workers about these things if your plans change.
+They must inform you about your rights when there’s a significant delay or cancellation.

 Norse Atlantic Airways Flight Delay Compensation

-Delays with flights from Norse Atlantic Airways can be really annoying.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Norse Atlantic Airways can be really annoying.
+However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
+Regulations in the UK and EU are on your side.
 You could be eligible for up to €600 per person.
-What is important is when you reach your destination, not when you depart.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+What matters is when you reach your destination, not when you leave.
+So monitor your arrival time if you want to seek flight delay compensation.

-Your compensation depends on the length of your journey.
-A short flight won’t yield as much as a longer flight, even if they’re both delayed for the same duration.
+The amount you receive depends on your flight distance.
+A brief trip won’t get you as much money as a long one, even if they’re both delayed the same amount of time.

-Interested in learning exactly how much you could get?
-Take a look at the table below to see the potential reimbursement amounts:
+Curious about exactly how much you could get?
+Take a look at the table below to see how much money you might get:

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |